I am delighted to welcome you to the website of the ACT - The American College of Thessaloniki.

 Read Dr. Vlachos' short bio

 Dr. Panos Vlachos was appointed to the role of 12th President of Anatolia College in May 2013.
-In this capacity, he serves as the lead administrator of Anatolia’s three educational divisions: Anatolia Elementary School, Anatolia High School (including the International Baccalaureate Program), and the American College of Thessaloniki (ACT).
+In this capacity, he serves as the lead administrator of Anatolia’s three educational divisions: Anatolia Elementary School, Anatolia High School (including the International Baccalaureate Program), and ACT - The American College of Thessaloniki.

 Prior to his appointment as President of Anatolia, he served in a variety of administrative leadership positions at ACT over the past 15 years: Chair of the Division of Technology and Science, Director of the Stavros Niarchos Technology Center, Assistant Dean of Faculty, and Dean of Faculty.
 In 2009, he was appointed Vice President for Academic Affairs at Anatolia and Provost of ACT, serving also as the institutional-wide chief of Libraries and Information Technology.